perseids-project/lsj-js/README.md

 # LSJ JS

 This is the entire Liddell-Scott-Jones Greek-English Lexicon in JavaScript.
-You should be able to use this web app with or without internet access once you load it once.
+You should be able to use this web app with or without internet access after you load it once.

 ## Source